igorvilela28/Chuck-Norris-Facts/README.md

 ## Build and tests

-The follow gradle command will assembles and unit test this project
+The follow gradle command will assembles and unit test the application

 ```
 ./gradlew build
 ```

-After building the project, you will be able to grab the generated artifact apks from `{projectPath}/app/build/outputs/apk` and install on some device.
+After building the application, you will be able to grab the generated artifact apks from `{projectPath}/app/build/outputs/apk` and install on some device.

-To install it using the command line, use
+To install it using the command line, use:

 ```
 ./gradlew install<BuildType>
 ```

-where *<BuildType>* is one of the following: *Debug*, *Release*
+Where ***BuildType*** is one of the following: *Debug*, *Release*.

 The following command will run all tests (unit + integration) and generate a coverage report that can be found at `{projectPath}/build/reports/jacoco/jacocoMergeReport/html/index.html`